group, the two of us or solo

 But man, have you ever tried to orchestrate a group?

 Good luck.
 Adults are way worse than children.
-People want to go too fast, or too slow.
-Want to stay another night or just skip that natural feature.
+People want to go too fast or too slow.
+Want to stay another night or just skip that natural feature?
 Etc.

-But often you just can’t get it to work out with someone else.
+But often you just can’t make it work with someone else.
 They can’t take that much time off work.
 They just can’t fit your agenda.

 You can meet up with others on your trip if you head down a popular road: Highway 1 or the Stuart Highway.
 Yeah, I know.
 You are much more likely to meet someone coming the other way.

-One thing for sure: you have no difficulties meeting people when you are out there on your own.
+One thing is for sure: you have no difficulties meeting people when you are out there on your own.

-As they say: just do it.
+As they say: Just do it.